solliancenet/foundationallm-fabric-workshop/README.md

     Select the `Save` button to save the tool.
     Select the `Save Changes` button to save the agent.

 10. In the **User Portal**, ask the same question you asked before: `Who are you?`.
-Notice how the agent's response has now chnaged to include the SQL tool you just added.
+Notice how the agent's response has now changed to include the SQL tool you just added.

     ![User Portal - Agent with SQL tool](media/01-user-portal-agent-with-sql-tool.png)